8 Interesting Microwave Uses You Probably Don’t Know

 After this time, wait a few minutes and then check out the new color of your clothing.

-7. Sterilize jars for canning
+7. Sterilizing jars for canning is one of our microwave uses

 The most common way to do this is by boiling them in a pot of water for a couple minutes.